An Introduction to Laterite

 Other difficulties resulted by the introduction of soil names such as oxisol, latosol and ferralitic soil and their definition by specific soil properties.
 They are without doubt useful within the systems of international soil classification but not practicable for geologists dealing with thick laterite mantles and huge lateritic ore deposits as bauxites and nickel laterites.
 These occurrences cannot be considered as soils which should be restricted to loose surface covers and not extended to complete weathering mantles with thicknesses up to ten meters and locally more.

-The different interpretations of laterite became occasionally rather exotic because of the conflicting laterite aspects and definitions.
+The different interpretations of laterite became occasionally rather exotic because of the conflicting laterite aspects and designations.
 Even nowadays the differences are not wholly overcome but in the last decades many studies contributed to a better and undivided understanding.
 Thus the International Geological Cooperation Programme No. 129 “Lateritisation Processes” which was sponsored 1975-1983 by UNESCO and the Union of Geological Sciences accelerated laterite research in all parts of the world.
 “Eurolat” was started 1984 by French geoscientists as “European Network on Tropical Laterites”.
 Moreover, an “International Interdisciplinary Laterite Reference Collection (CORLAT)” was established at the “International Soil Reference and Information Centre (ISRIC)” at Wageningen, the Netherlands.

 Laterites are the products of intensive and long lasting tropical rock weathering which is intensified by high rainfall and elevated temperatures.
 Formation of most of the laterites started in the Tertiary.
 For a proper understanding of laterite formation we must focus on the chemical reactions between the rocks exposed at the surface and the infiltrated rain water.
 These reactions are above all controlled by the mineral composition of the rocks and their physical properties (cleavage, porosity) which favour the access of water.
 The second relevant factor for the formation of laterites are the properties of the reacting water (dissolved constituents, temperature, acidity pH, redox potential Eh) which are themselves controlled by the climate, vegetation and the morphology of the landscape.